 - follow through with a voluntary resignation.

-Sharon completed an FFCRA Leave Request Form and her first day of FFCRA sick leave was May 11, 2020.
-She remained on FFCRA sick leave for 2 weeks.
-FFCRA sick leave wage replacement, for qualifying reason #2, is equal to Mary’s normal wages, capped at $511 per day.
+Sharon completed an FFCRA Leave Request Form and her first day of FFCRA sick leave was May 11, 2021.
+She remained on FFCRA sick leave for 2 weeks which is equal to 72 hours.
+FFCRA sick leave wage replacement, for qualifying reason #2, is equal to Sharon’snormal wages, capped at $511 per day.
 After the 2 weeks, she was healed and returned to work.

 - During the sick leave period in May, Sharon will receive 36 hours x $21 per hour each week for 2 weeks, for a total of $1,512 for the 2 weeks.